-The M109 155mm Self-Propelled Howitzer entered service with Regular Army field batteries in 1968, initially with Canada’s NATO Brigade Group.
-Light, parachute and Reserve field batteries in Canada retained the L5 and the C1 105mm Howitzers.
+The M109 used state-of-the-art technology for a high-intensity, mechanized battlefield during the Cold War in Europe.
+The M109 entered service with the Regular Army field batteries in 1968, initially with Canada’s NATO Brigade Group.
+Light, parachute, and field batteries in Canada retained L5 and C1 105mm Howitzers.

-The M109 was designed to fight and survive on high-intensity mechanized battlefields against the threat posed by Soviet and Warsaw Pact forces in Europe during the Cold War.
-Initially equipped with short barrels, the guns went through a series of rebuilds and modifications over the years, culminating in the M109A4+ version.
-This gun had better protection against nuclear, chemical and biological weapons and the longer barrel improved range by 4,000 metres.
-The M109 was retired in 2005.
+Initially equipped with a short barrel, the gun went through a series of modifications over the years, culminating in the M109A4+ version.
+This gun had better protection against nuclear, chemical, and biological weapons.
+The longer barrel improved the range by 4,000 metres.

 Weight of projectile: 98 pounds

 Range: 18,000 metres.
 22,000 with special ammunition

 Detachment: Gun, HLVW ammunition carrier and 10 Gunners